jrouwe/JoltPhysics/Docs/Architecture.md

 Keep in mind that:

-* There are a lot of 'epsilons' in the code that have been tuned for objects of sizes/speeds as described in the previous section.
+* There are a lot of 'epsilons' in the code that have been tuned for objects of sizes/speeds as described in the @ref conventions-and-limits section.
 Try to keep the individual objects to the specified scale even if they're really far from the origin.
 * When the collision results of a single query are kilometers apart, precision will suffer as they will be far away from the 'base offset'.
 * The effectiveness of the broad phase (which works in floats) will become less at large distances from the origin, e.g. at 10000 km from the origin, the resolution of the broad phase is reduced to 1 m which means that everything that's closer than 1 m will be considered colliding.
 This will not impact the quality of the simulation but it will result in extra collision tests in the narrow phase so will hurt performance.

 Because of the minimal use of doubles, the simulation runs 5-10% slower in double precision mode compared to float precision mode.

-## Deterministic Simulation
+## Deterministic Simulation {#deterministic-simulation}

 The physics simulation is deterministic provided that: